What is Tixel treatment?

 How long do Tixel results last?

 The results from the Tixel treatment can last up to 2 years.
-Regular at-home maintenance using skin care designed to stimulate collagen production, such as Vitamin A, Niacinamide and Vitamin C will help prolong your results.
+Regular at-home maintenance using skin care products designed to stimulate collagen production, such as Vitamin A, Niacinamide, and Vitamin C, will help prolong your results.

-Why choose Victorian Cosmetic Institute as your provider of Tixel?
+Why choose Victorian Cosmetic Institute as your Tixel provider?

-As one of the original providers of Tixel in Australia, our practitioners are able to treat different skin types and concerns.
-If you’re wanting to address acne scars, fine lines and wrinkles, rosacea, sagging skin or stretch marks, we can treat your concerns with Tixel.
+As one of the original providers of Tixel in Australia, our practitioners can treat different skin types and concerns.
+If you want to address your skin texture, acne scars, fine lines, or wrinkles, we can treat your concerns with Tixel.

 A consultation is required to assess your suitability for treatment.
-To make a consultation and discuss the Tixel treatment, click on the ‘book online’ button or phone us directly on 1300 863 824.
+To consult and discuss the Tixel treatment, click on the ‘book online’ button or phone us directly at 1300 863 824.